has-c/has-c/README.md

 <sub>*Quote updated daily*</sub>

 <!-- DAILY QUOTE -->
-> It is impossible for the same thing at the same time to belong and not to belong to the same thing in the same respect.
+> It is not of the essence of mathematics to be conversant with the ideas of number and quantity.
 >
-> — *Aristotle* (Logician)
+> — *George Boole* (Mathematics)
 <!-- /DAILY QUOTE -->